 Once you have created each of your buyer personas and understand EXACTLY who they are, you can start to develop target keyword groups, content topics, and messaging for each of them.
 Through the entire process, you will come to learn that certain personas are drawn in to different topics, types, and forms of content.
 Persona guided content, optimization, and social engagement helps create a better experience, shorten the buying cycle, increases satisfaction and increases your chances that your content is spread even further via social media and increases your chances for harvesting referrals in the future.

-The last piece of the puzzle is to pull it all together and align it with the customer buying cycle.
+The last piece of the puzzle is to pull it all together and align it with the customer buying cycle and unique buying journey.
 It doesn’t matter if your customer’s buying cycle is four hours or seven months, you can and should address each of their pain points and motivations to purchase in a logical order that is aligned with their unique buying cycle.
 You should then use optimization and promotional strategies to get the content into your personas hands based on when they need it most during the different phases of their cycle.

 There you have it!
 The six steps you must go through to create buyer personas.
 You can expect two more posts on the topic in the next few weeks.
 In one, I will be discussing how to collect your data to assist you with step two, and in the other, I will be discussing how to create, optimize, and promote the content created for your personas.